 Under the current 'Special Educational Needs Code of Practice' our schools provide a broad and balanced curriculum for all children.

-Development Matters in the Early Years and The National Curriculum are our starting points, for planning that meets the specific needs of individuals and groups of children.
+The National Curriculum is our starting point for planning that meets the specific needs of individuals and groups of children.
 When planning, teachers set suitable learning challenges and respond to children's diverse learning needs.

-Some children have barriers to learning which may mean they have special needs and require particular action by the school.
+Some children have barriers to learning which may mean they have special educational needs and require particular action by the school.